JustinCasler/Personal_Website/content/jobs/Wesleyan/index.md

 url: 'https://www.wesleyan.edu/sar/tutoring/index.html'
 ---

 - Led college students through complex physics concepts to improve their physics understanding.
-Via direct feedback and improvment in preformance I recieved qualitative and qunatitivate data of the effectiveness of my work.
+I used qualitative and quantitative feedback to improve the effectiveness of my work.
 - Provided homework help and test preparation to small groups of students
-- Communicated with the teacher and students to customize and cator my sessions to specific areas
+- Communicated with the teacher and students to customize and tailor my sessions to specific areas